estruyf/blog-content/content/posts/2019-02-28-navigating-to-other-pages-in-sharepoint-framework-from-code.md

 Here is a sample of a full page reload on navigating to a new page:

-{{< caption-legacy "uploads/2019/02/full-page-reload-1.gif" "A sample of fully reloading the page  " >}}
+{{< caption-new "/uploads/2019/02/full-page-reload-1.gif" "A sample of fully reloading the page  " >}}

 Here is a sample of partially reloading the page on navigation:

-{{< caption-legacy "uploads/2019/02/partially-page-reload.gif" "A sample of partially reloading the page" >}}
+{{< caption-new "/uploads/2019/02/partially-page-reload.gif" "A sample of partially reloading the page" >}}

 ## Why is this important?